buildingSMART-Portugal/EIR/EIR-EN.md

 *NOTE 2: This term is used whether or not there is a formal appointment between the parties.*

+**Appointment**

+Agreed instruction for the provision of information concerning works, goods or services.

+*NOTE 1: This term is used whether or not there is a formal appointment between the parties.*

+**Asset**

+Item, thing or entity that has potential or actual value to an organization.

+**BIM Execution Plan (BEP)**

+Plan that explains how the information management aspects of the appointment will be carried out by the delivery team.

+*NOTE 1: The pre-appointment BIM execution plan focuses on the delivery team’s proposed approach to information management and their capability and capacity to manage information.*

+**Building Information Modelling (BIM)**

+Use of a shared digital representation of a built asset to facilitate design, construction and operation processes to form a reliable basis for decisions

+*NOTE 1: Built assets include, but are not limited to, buildings, bridges, roads, process plants.*

+**Capability**

+Measure of ability to perform and function.

+*NOTE 1: In the context of this document, this relates to skill, knowledge or expertise to manage information.*

+**Capacity**

+Resources available to perform and function.

+*NOTE 1: In the context of this document, this relates to means, resources and procedures to manage information.*

+**Common Data Environment (CDE)**

+Agreed source of information for any given project or asset, for collecting, managing and disseminating each information container through a managed process.

+*NOTE 1: A CDE workflow describes the processes to be used and a CDE solution can provide the technology to support those processes.*

+**Delivery phase**

+Part of the life cycle, during which an asset is designed, constructed and commissioned.

+*NOTE 1: Delivery phase normally reflects a stage-based approach to a project.*

 **Delivery team**

 Lead appointed party and their appointed parties.